 The confrontational visual field exam is a basic exam performed by your eye doctor.
-He or she will sit or stand 3 to 4 feet in front of you.
+They will sit or stand 3 to 4 feet in front of you.
 You will be instructed to cover one of your eyes using an occluder, which looks like a large spoon.

-Your doctor will instruct you to stare straight ahead as he or she moves his or her hand in and out of your visual field.
+Your doctor will instruct you to stare straight ahead as they move their hand in and out of your visual field.
 You will indicate when you are able to see the doctor’s hand.
 This test will then be repeated on the other eye.

 The confrontational visual field exam only tests the outside of the visual field and is not as accurate as some of the other visual field tests.
 However, this test can help your doctor decide if further visual field testing is needed.

-The tangent screen exam (also known as the Goldmann field exam) can be conducted in your eye doctor’s office.
-You will be seated about three feet away from a computer screen.
+The tangent screen exam (Goldmann field exam) can be conducted in your eye doctor’s office.
+You will be seated about 3 feet away from a computer screen.
 This screen will have a target in the center for you to focus on throughout the test.